 The parasite, Naegleria fowleri, is a protozoan.

-Those who contract Naegleria fowleri develop a rapidly fatal meningoencephalitis, hence the nickname "brain-eating amoeba."
+Those who contract Naegleria fowleri develop rapidly fatal meningoencephalitis, hence the nickname "brain-eating amoeba."

 Once in the nasopharynx, Naegleria fowleri attacks the brain and CNS after traveling through the cribriform plate.

-Diagnosis of Naegleria fowleri infection is made with lumbar puncture, after examining the CSF.
+Diagnosis of Naegleria fowleri infection is made with a lumbar puncture after examining the CSF.
 After extracting a CSF sample, a flagellation test confirms Naegleria ameboid presence.

 Patients who are found to be infected by Naegleria fowleri are treated with Amphotericin B.

 Survival after infection is rare, and there is a 95% fatality rate in diagnosed patients.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.